THE SUMMER LEADERSHIP INSTITUTE

 FEES

 Student registration fees are based upon the group size.
 Registration includes access to all Student Track sessions, all materials for the Institute, Institute T-Shirt, lunch and dinner on Monday, and lunch on Tuesday.
+The registration deadline is May 17.

 Student Group Size: